 Who remembers their high school physics?
-Okay in high school we learned that there is something called kinetic energy.
+In high school we learned that there is something called kinetic energy.
 An object gains this energy during its acceleration and maintains it unless there are changes due to speed.
 It is the same thing when God speaks.
-When He speaks, His word is set in motion and has great energy/power and the word doesn't return to Him void but it accomplishes the very thing He sent it out to accomplish (Isaiah 55:11).
+When He speaks, His word is set in motion, it possesses great energy/power, and the spoken word doesn't return to Him void, rather it accomplishes the very thing He sent it out to accomplish (Isaiah 55:11).

-In fact, the bible says in Numbers 23:19 that; “God is not a man that he should lie, nor the son of man that He should repent, has He said and will He not do?
+In fact, the Bible says in Numbers 23:19 that; “God is not a man that he should lie, nor the son of man that He should repent, has He said and will He not do?
 Or has He spoken, and will He not make it good?”
-God is not out here playing games, He means business when He speaks.
-Just reading this passage of scripture again has reinforced my belief in God, to keep trusting Him for the things He has promised, that I have not yet seen.
+God is not out here playing games; He means business when He speaks.
+Just reading this passage of scripture again has reinforced my belief in God—that is to keep trusting Him for the things He has promised that I have not yet seen.

 When God finally comes through on His promises to us, laughter/joy always ensues.
 God will never do anything for you and you will be like “is that all?”
 No!
-He is always willing and able to do exceedingly, abundantly, above all that we can ever ask or think of.
-The bible also says of Abraham that against hope, he believed in hope that he was going to be the father of many nations.
-It also goes ahead to say of him that he was not weak in his faith, he did not even consider his own body, or his wife’s and he did not waver at the promise of God through unbelief.
+He is always able to do exceedingly, abundantly, above all that we can ever ask or think of.
+The Bible also says of Abraham that against hope, he believed in hope that he was going to become the father of many nations.
+It also goes ahead to say that he was not weak in his faith—he did not even consider his own body, or his wife’s and he did not waver at the promise of God through unbelief.

 How can we build our Faith?

 Our faith can be built by studying the word of God and also communing with other believers.
 You need people in your circle who believe in God just as you do and even more than you do.
 Those people are the ones who will encourage you when the going gets tough to keep your focus on Jesus.
 You also need to fill yourself up with the word of God.
-You can’t say you have faith and you don’t read the bible.
-You can’t say you have faith and you don’t take time out to listen to the word of God (what kind faith is that?)
+You can’t say you have faith and not read the Bible.
+You can’t say you have faith and not take time out to listen to the word of God (what kind of faith is that?)

 Another way to build your faith is through prayer.
-So while you read your bible and surround yourself with other believers together with going to church, you have to have an active prayer life.
+So while you read your Bible and surround yourself with other believers together with going to church, you have to have an active prayer life.
 Jude 1:20 says to build up yourself in your most holy faith praying in the Holy Spirit.
-Jesus from time to time exemplified this by always withdrawing Himself to go spend time praying.
+Jesus from time to time exemplified this by always withdrawing Himself to spend time praying.